John E. Booth House: Structure

 The plan of this 2 1/2-story brick house derives from the vernacular L-plan and has a T extension in the rear.
 A hip roof and a gable roof section intersect to form the L. The extension has a hip roof.
 From each end of the hip roof are gable projections with pent roofs like the pent roof of the gable on the facade.
 Two tall chimneys with elaborate corbelling project from the hip roof section.
 Divisions between stories are subtly emphasized.
 Pairs of stringcourses divide the basement, first, second and third stories from one another.
 The division between the basement and first floor is further emphasized by color differentiation in the brick.
 The red brick of the basement was left unpainted, whereas the brick and mortar joints of the rest of the house except that on the T extension, have been painted various shades of brown and tan to create a varigated effect.
 The division between the second and third floors has a line of obliquely set bricks that runs beneath the stringcourses at the height of the second story lintels.

 The fenestration of the facade is simple and carefully balanced.
 On the east half, the gable end, a simple Palladian window is centered on the top half story and a broad single sash window with a stained glass transom and stone lintel and lugsill is centered on each of the two lower stories.
 A single story square hip roof brick entrance chamber fills the angle of intersection of the hip and gable roof sections.
 Above it is a simple double hung sash window.
 On each story of the west half of the hip roof section is centered a single window similar to those on the gable end.
 Windows on the east, west and south sides of the building are long, narrow, have jigsaw cut detailing in the decorative arch above them, and are topped with a segmented reliving arch.
 Classical detailing includes: a boxed cornice on the main roofline and on that of the brick entry which is completely supported by brackets except on the T addition; the pediment over the entrance supported by a classical pier and pilaster which has a fan type of decoration on the tympanum; and dentils which line the lower edge of the transom of each single sash window.
 Major alterations include a change in the size of the opening of a window on the east wall and the addition of two frame extensions to the east and west sides of the T extension."
-The changes to the building do not affect the historical meaning of the house.